Guanc27/RnR2025/README.md

 - Interested in using various subdivision algorithms to smoothen meshes for better processing and visuals.
 - Curious as to how different existing algorithms compare with one another in terms of geometrical properties, runtime, memory space, etc.

-## Project PAIN Points

-- **C/C++ Challenges:**
-  - Attempted using C/C++ initially, but had problems with dependencies (whether to use MingGW 64, MSVC for Microsoft VS, etc.)

-- **Python/Conda Issues:**
-  - Switched to conda instead but after updating Python to 3.10 for thingi10k, ran into further dependency problems with VTK/vedo.
-  - Encountered igl import errors and conflicts.
-  - **Butterfly Subdivision:**
-    - Issues with matching new vertex indices with those of new edges.
-    - Laptop can't handle more than 7 iterations.

 ## General notes

 - Tools/Libraries: